settermjd/piston/README.md

 $application->launch();
 ```

 After the routes have been setup, the `launch()` method is called.
 This then attempts to render the process pipeline and dispatch the client request, resulting in emitting a response back to the client.
-It won’t do anything special, simply returning a JSON response which, if rendered in the browser, would look like the following:
+It won't do anything special, simply returning a JSON response which, if rendered in the browser, would look like the following:

 !["Basic Application Output"](./doc/image/basic-application.png)

 ## Routing

 Piston supports class based routing.
 The class being routed to must return an instance of `Refinery29\Piston\Http\Request`.
-Routes are implemented as simple value objects that hold a url alias, http verb, and an action.
-Here’s a basic implementation of a class:
+Routes are implemented as simple value objects that hold 4 properties.
+These are: a *url alias*, an *http verb*, and an *action*.
+Here’s a basic implementation of such a class.

 ```php
 <?php